-• All customer service enquiries/complaints/suggestions should be directed to the Club for the attention of:-
+All customer service enquiries, complaints and suggestions for improvement should be directed to the club for the attention of:-

-• Each written/email complaint will either be acknowledged or responded to within 5 working days.
-If an acknowledgement is sent it will give details of the person dealing with the issue and a full response will be issued within 10 working days
+Each complaint will either be acknowledged or responded to within five working days.
+If an acknowledgement is sent it will give details of the person dealing with the issue and a full response will be issued within 10 working days.

-AFC Bournemouth prides itself on being a welcoming Club to both home and away supporters.
-We will strive to maintain high standards of safety and security for fans while facilitating a friendly and enjoyable matchday experience for all.
-Within the scope of this objective, all matchday customers are required to adhere to the Ground Regulations of the Football League which can be found at www.afcb.co.uk and are displayed around the stadium.
-In particular, the club will not tolerate abusive language or behaviour and will employ a one-caution, two-action approach to people who through their behaviour or language spoil the matchday experience for others.
+AFC Bournemouth prides itself on being a welcoming club to both home and away supporters.
+We will strive to maintain high standards of safety and security for fans while facilitating a friendly and enjoyable match day experience for all.
+Within the scope of this objective, all match day customers are required to adhere to the ground regulations of the Premier League which can be found here

 CONSULTATION AND INFORMATION

-• The Club publicises its position on major policy issues via the club programme, its official website, press releases, supporter newsletters and regular fans' forums.
+• The club publicises its position on major policy issues via the club programme, its official website, press releases, supporter newsletters and forums.

-• The Club will ensure that the most significant discounts are available to its junior supporters thereby encouraging its fans of the future.
+• The club will ensure that the most significant discounts are available to its junior supporters thereby encouraging its fans of the future and their families.

-• At least 5% of tickets to each home game will be made available to non-season ticket holders.
+• At least 5 per cent of tickets to each home game will be made available to non-season ticket holders.

-• The Club provides an area of the ground for the exclusive use of family groups and junior supporters.
+• The club provides areas of the ground for the exclusive use of family groups and junior supporters.

-• Season ticket holders and Loyalty Card holders are generally given priority for a specified amount of time after which tickets go on open sale.
+• Season ticket holders are generally given priority for a specified amount of time after which tickets go on open sale.
 However, the club reserves the right to change this policy as operational or safety issues may determine.